rulewis/journey-optimizer.en/help/using/documentation-updates.md

 ---
 title: Documentation Updates
-description: Learn about documentation updates
+description: Learn about latest documentation updates
-page-status-flag: never-activated
-uuid:
-contentOwner:
-products:
-audience: Documentation Updates
-content-type: reference
-topic-tags: documentation-updates
-discoiquuid:
-internal: n
-snippet: y
 ---

 # Documentation Updates

 ![](assets/do-not-localize/badge.png)

-This page lists all the documentation updates for Customer Journey Management.
+This page lists all the documentation updates for [!DNL Journey Optimizer].
 You can also consult the [Release Notes](release-notes.md).